 Skip to contents

-This function uses samples of latent trends for each series from a fitted mvgam model to calculates correlations among series' trends
+This function uses factor loadings from a fitted dynamic factor mvgam model to calculate temporal correlations among series' trends

 Usage